Scroll Down To Order

 Dec 7---At 5 mins past midnight Pacific time, Part 14 is sent via telegraph, known as Message 380 in history.
 At 1:37 a.m.
 Message 381 is secretly picked up by telegraph.
 Message 381: VERY IMPORTANT.
 WILL THE

 AMBASSADOR PLEASE SUBMIT TO THE UNITED STATES GOVERNMENT (IF POSSIBLE THE SECRETARY OF STATE) OUR REPLY TO THE UNITED STATES AT 1:OO PM ON THE 7TH YOUR TIME.
-It also stipulated to burn all codes.
-Both are dispatched secretly by teleprinter to Washington DC.
+In Washington DC, it also stipulated to burn all codes.
+Interception is dispatched secretly by teleprinter to Washington DC.
 It is in Purple Code.
 At NEGAT, a Purple machine decrypted the message.
 It was then passed to SIS for translation.
 Army Colonel Rufus S. Bratton and Navy Lieut.
 Cdr.
 Kramer independently inspected the decrypts.
 It spelled out to deliver the message no later than 1 p.m.
 DC time December 7 and to destroy their cipher machines.
 As Bratton stated later, that “stunned me into frenzied activity because of its implications”, which were that the suspected Japanese attack would occur very soon after 1 p.m. local time.
 Both Bratton and Kramer tried to alert their superiors.
 11 a.m.
 F.D.R read final part; Sec.
 Knox read it at 11:15 a.m.; Chief of Staff Gen. Marshall not til near 11:25 a.m. who was handed both the 14-part message and the subsequent deadline message.
 All Army Pacific commands were to be alerted.
 Bratton took Marshall's warning message, encoded it, and delivered it to the War Department Message Center.
-At 1 pm, the Japanese Ambassador asked for an appointment for the Japanese representatives to see the Secretary of State.
+In Hawaii, at 6:45 a.m.the destroyer USS Ward fires at a Japanese midget sub and 8 mins later radios the incident, but the reports were discounted and disbelieved by Navy HQ.
+In a different military branch, an American Army radar set personnel on Opana Point, Oahu, reported to HQ of air disturbances at 7:06 a.m., but were told to forget it.
+Circa 7:10 a.m. the two are told they should be U.S. B-17s flying from the U.S. mainland.
+At 1 p.m.
+Eastern Time the Japanese Ambassador asked for an appointment for the Japanese representatives to see the Secretary of State to give a reply to the U.S. ultimatum; it was planned to follow diplomatic protocol, planned to be given to the American administration before the Japanese planes attacked Pearl Harbor.
 An appointment was made for 1:45 p.m.
-The Japanese representatives arrived at the office of the Secretary of State at 2:05 pm.
-A military message was sent to Pearl Harbor as a Western Union Telegram and due to poor atmospheric conditions, Hawaii did not receive it on time.
-The American radar set personnel on Opana Point, Oahu, report to HQ of air disturbances, but are told to forget it.
-They are told they should be U.S. B-17s flying from the U.S. mainland.
-Soaring high with her student, flight instructor Cornelia Fort, from Nashville, catches sight of the advance elements of Japanese planes, and when their craft fly so close to her, her little plane shakes violently, before she dips away to escape.
+This meeting was late as the Japanese embassy officials had problems with the translation into English.
+The Japanese representatives arrived at the office of the Secretary of State at 2:05 p.m.
+On this fateful Sunday morning, a military message was sent to Pearl Harbor as a Western Union Telegram warning but due to poor atmospheric conditions, Hawaii did not receive it on time.
+Soaring high with her student, flight instructor Cornelia Fort, from Nashville, catches sight of the advance elements of Japanese planes, and when their craft fly so close to her, her little plane shakes violently, before she dips away to lower Hawaiian altitude to escape.
 Her aircraft had no radio.
-Japan attacks Pearl Harbor International LINK to Dec 7. with over 300 aircraft and 5 mini-subs.
-The radio program that was heard across the United States Between Americans, on the Guild Screen Theater of CBS, courtesy of Chesterton Radio.
+The U.S. military aircraft at Honolulu was a considerable force, totaling over 400 combat aircraft.
+Japan has complete surprise and attacks Pearl Harbor International LINK to Dec.
+7 with over 300 aircraft in 2 waves and 5 mini-subs.
+Attack route map, courtesy of National Museum of the Pacific.
+The attack was such a surprise, the bulk of the U.S. aircraft never had a chance to fly into combat.
+The destruction was relentless.

-Kept secret for decades from the general public, except for a magazine ad which I found, the attack was shot in color by motion picture cameramen in 8 and 16mm film by 6 different people; 4 were in the U.S. Navy, one rare film for the archives
+Kept secret for decades from the general public, except for a magazine ad which I found, the attack was shot in color by motion picture cameramen in 8 and 16mm film by 6 different people; 4 were in the U.S. Navy.
+One rare film for the archives

-is from sailor CWO4 Clyde Daughtry (in duotone)
+is from sailor CWO4 Clyde Daughtry (in duotone).

 Actual speech by FDR, Pg 1, Pg 2, and Pg3.